The City Corporation Business Office is located at 205 W. 3rd Place in Russellville.

-If you have questions about your service, our Customer Service Department can be reached @
+If you have questions about your service, our Customer Service Department can be reached at

 Quick Pay Locations for City Corporation

-Walk in service is available at our Business Office during the hours of
+Our Drive-Through window is open at our Business Office during the hours of

 Drop off service is available at the Business Office located in the island past the drive through window.
 We ask that customer’s paying a past due bill do not use the drop box.
 It is checked once daily, therefore; there is a risk of disconnection for non-payment.
 If you are past due, please bring the payment into the office or through the drive through window during regular business hours.

 If you wish to have your bill payment automatically drafted from your checking/savings account, Please Click Here for more information.

 To establish water or wastewater service at a location that has not had service before, you will need to contact our Customer Service Department at City Corporation.
 There are permits that will need to be issued to start the process.
 All customer service related calls should be made to 479-968-2105.